Mikulitsi/information-security-course/h3 - Hello Lab.md

 I started by installing and activating the Apache2 web server on my machine.
 I ran the command `sudo apt-get -y install apache2`, which enabled me to install it.
 Following the installation, I activated Apache using `sudo systemctl start apache2`.

 Next, I performed a network scan on my local device using `sudo nmap -A localhost` to detect active services and gather system information.
+In comparison to the scan without daemon, I noticed that port 80 was open.
+There were also 999 closed ports in the scan without daemon compared to 998 closed ports in the daemon scan.

 ## Bandit oh-five
 ### Level 0